adamfortuno/Demo.AstraDB.Airline/ReadMe.md

     ```
     **NOTE:** Some users may prefer to install dependent modules in a separate environment.
 Please see documentation for `venv` to create and load a virtual environment to host any dependent modules.

-4. Generate the data files by executing the `generate.py` file:
+4. Generate the city and flight csv data files used in Step 7 by executing the `generate.py` file:

     ```sh
     python3 generate.py
     ```

 Data files will be added to the `database/` directory, replacing any previous versions.
-Taken togther, they create a fully populated database with 4.1 million ticket records for 41,000 flights.
+Taken together, they create a fully populated database with 4.1 million ticket records for 41,000 flights.

 ---
 ## **Step-7:** Load City Data and Flight Data using Console